litmuschaos/litmus-docs/website/docs/getting-started/installation.md

 With 3.9.0 release, Cluster scope installation is deprecated.
 Now Namespaced mode is the only supported and standard installation mode.
 :::

+Although Litmus will be deployed in a particular namespace, chaos infrastructure can be deployed in both cluster as well as namespace mode. <a href = "https://docs.litmuschaos.io/docs/concepts/chaos-infrastructure">Learn more here</a>.

 ### Install Litmus using Helm

 The helm chart will install all the required service account configuration and ChaosCenter.